Sally Malay - Executive Director

-As NHDI’s first executive director in many years, Jennifer reports directly to NHDI’s Board of Directors and oversees all aspects of the organization’s day-to-day operations and development activities.
-She is originally from Canfield, Ohio, and is a 1992 graduate of the University of Notre Dame in South Bend, Indiana.
+Sally joined NHDI in June 2019.
+She reports directly to NHDI’s Board of Directors and oversees all aspects of the organization’s day-to-day operations and development activities.
+She is originally from Sydney, Australia, and is a 1994 graduate of Monash University in Melbourne, Australia.

 Kristen Leach - Artistic Director

-Kristen is a Keene State College graduate with a Bachelor of Science in Elementary Education.
+Kristen began as a teaching artist with NHDI in 2003, and took over the role of Artistic Director beginning in 2007.
+She is a Keene State College graduate with a Bachelor of Science in Elementary Education.
 Following her graduation, she directed and helped grow a dance program at the Dublin School for seven years.
 She enjoys teaching and inspiring children every day.
-In addition to serving as NHDI Artistic Director since 2007, Kristen also:
+Kristen is very active in the performing arts throughout the Monadnock Region as she:

-Teaches at two of the Year-Long Program schools.
+Teaches at two of the NHDI Year-Long Program schools.

 Choreographs and teaches the SWAT Team on Saturday mornings.